 We left from Siliguri in the evening and stayed the night at Birtamode.
 This is the first major town in Nepal’s terai region.
 Now, aside from the drive, my second biggest draw are the local culinary delights.
 And I am particularly fond of Nepal’s eateries that offer sekuwa and beer.
 Sekuwa is barbecued meat, with its own distinct spices.

 Early next morning, we set out for Kathmandu.
 The larger urban centres we crossed were Damak, Itahari and by lunch time, we reached Bardibas.

 This is a common stop for most travelers along this route.
 We were recommended a place called Gautam’s.
-The food didn’t disappoint.
+The food and service didn’t disappoint.
 Bardibas is also the junction where one highway continues onward to Hetauda and then to Kathmandu via Mugling.
 This was the route that most large vehicles took.

 We were, however, going to take the Japanese built BP Koirala highway.
 And this was one scenic drive after the long stretch of driving along the monotonous plains.
 As we exited the urban areas of Bardibas, the concrete quickly gave way to forests.
 Not too long after, the Rato river came into view.
 We’d drive along this river for the next couple of hours.

 The road wasn’t a steep uphill stretch.
 Instead, the inclines were gentle and the turns were less sharp than the ones in Darjeeling and Sikkim.
 Even the retaining walls along the sides of the road wore a finished look than the hurriedly and untidily built ones that are the norm in eastern India.

 The Koirala Highway was first initiated by former Prime Minister BP Koirala decades ago.
 It ran into hurdles until construction began with Japanese assistance in 1996.
 The road began being built in phases and these were opened for public use as each section came ready.
 Construction was fully completed only in 2015.